openscad/openscad/VisualStudio.md

 # Notes for building OpenSCAD using Microsoft Visual Studio on Windows 10

-# TODOs
+# Caveat

+* ___These instructions are still under construction.
+There are likely to be problems, inconsistencies, errors and/or omissions in here; please use them carefully and assume that something important may be missing or no longer accurate.___

-* the README.md says C++17, but the CMakeLists.txt says C++14
+* The OpenSCAD README.md states that C++17 is required to compile OpenSCAD, but the CMakeLists.txt implies that only C++14 is required.

-<mark>These instructions may be inaccurate, as they are still being written while the porting and testing process is underway.</mark>

-These instructions were tested with an installation of Visual Studio Community 2019.
-There is no known reason why another version of Visual Studio cannot also be used, as long as it includes support for C++14, ATL, MFC and CMake.
+* This instructions were created using Visual Studio Community 2019 and versions of software that were available as of October 2021.
+Other versions may or may not work.

 # TL; DR

-If you are familiar with how to build C++ programs on Windows using ```Visual Studio``` and ```vcpkg```, this section contains a short summary of the steps to build OpenSCAD for Windows 10 using Visual Studio.
-Each of the following comments is described in more detail below, if you are unsure how to make/them work:
+This section contains a summary of the steps to build OpenSCAD for Windows 10 using Visual Studio.
+Please be prepared for this to take some time (several hours is not unlikely).
+OpenSCAD is a substantial application  but, hopefully, the following instructions will get you to the point where you can build and debug it from within Visual Studio without too much pain and effort!

-1. The Visual Studio installation must include support for ATL and MFC.
+1. Your Visual Studio installation must include support for ATL and MFC.
+1. You will need to have a working version of `bison` and `flex` available on the PATH.
+Installing the versions that come with the _mingw-developer-tools_ package of [MinGW on SourceForge](https://sourceforge.net/projects/mingw/files/latest/download) is one option (remember to update the PATH to include `C:\MinGW\msys\1.0\bin`).
+1. You will need to have a copy of [vcpkg](https://vcpkg.io/en/index.html), which is the Microsoft Package Manager for Windows.
-1. For the tests to work, you will need a copy of [Python](https://www.python.org/) to be available on the PATH.
+1. OpenSCAD uses MCAD and that requires that you have a copy of [Python](https://www.python.org/) available on the PATH.
+You can use the one supplied with `vcpkg`, if you wish.
+You will find it in a folder called `C:\vcpkg\installed\x64-windows\tools\python3`.
-1. A [Windows version](https://stackoverflow.com/questions/1710922/how-to-install-pkg-config-in-windows) of ```pkg-config``` must be available on the PATH.
+1. A [Windows version](https://stackoverflow.com/questions/1710922/how-to-install-pkg-config-in-windows) of `pkg-config` must be available on the PATH.
 1. Microsoft MPI ([mpiexec](https://www.microsoft.com/en-us/download/details.aspx?id=57467)) must be available on the PATH.
+1. Ensure that an environment variable called `VCPKG_ROOT` points to the root folder of your `vcpkg` installation.
-1. Ensure that ```vcpkg``` will use the correct target-triplet for your needs, e.g. by setting an environment variable:
+1. Ensure that `vcpkg` will use the correct target-triplet for your needs, e.g. by setting an environment variable:
 ```
     C:\> set VCPKG_DEFAULT_TRIPLET
     VCPKG_DEFAULT_TRIPLET=x64-windows
 ```
-5. Install the dependencies using ```vcpkg```. ___This step can take a considerable amount of time (several hours would not be unusual).___
+5. Install the dependencies using `vcpkg`. ___This step can take a considerable amount of time; possibly several hours, depending on the power of your machine and the speed of your network.___
 ```
-    vcpkg install boost bzip2 cairo cgal eigen3 fontconfig glew glib gmp harfbuzz libzip libxml2 mpfr opencsg qscintilla qt qt5
+    vcpkg install boost cairo cgal qscintilla opencsg eigen3 mpfr libxml2 libzip glib
 ```
 6. Download the OpenSCAD source code:
 ```